ITV/scala-pact/scalapact-core/README.md

 # ScalaPact Core Library

-A scala lib for holding code common to the ScalaPact sbt plugin and scala test projects.
+A Scala library for holding code that is common to the ScalaPact SBT plugin and ScalaTest library projects.